wp-plugins/guideme/readme.txt

 == Description ==

-GuideMe is a simple and easy to use plugin that allows you to create helpful tips for site admins.
+<a href="http://psd2html.com/guideme">GuideMe</a> is a simple and easy to use plugin that allows you to create helpful tips for site admins.

 You can select any post types or taxonomies to create help messages.